GIScience/gis-training-resource-center/content/Module_4/en_qgis_map_design_I_ex_5.md

 __Aim of the exercise:__
 ^^^

 This exercise aims to create an overview map of the flood extent and potentially damaged critical infrastructure.
-We will use the data we processed in [module 3 exercise 3: data queries ]
+We will use the data we processed in [module 3 exercise 3: data queries](/content/Module_3/en_qgis_m2_ex_3_data_queries.md).

 :::